emmettna/emmettna.github.io/_posts/2020-2-25-Fastest-way-to-write-http4s.md

 So, all the requirements are met.
 I hope you got the concept of the usage of Http4s.
 It was really vague for me when I first entered Scala world.
 Especially with the `F` type.
 But don't despair there's no enlightenment  without struggle.

+I added repository on reference that i worked you can match with yours if you can't catch up

+Good Code!

 **Reference**